clearblueskymind/Keto-Friendly-/Dzogchen/Retreat-August2025-5day-Pure-Awareness.md

   * purw awareness is nature of your consciousness
   * when you know mental events are mental events, then you have choice.
 Happiness and sadness becomes a choice
   * Mental events are just mental events.
+  * 1:44pm meditation.
+  * keep your mind in this room, then you are meditating.
   *

 ## Day 2 AFTER DINNER